 14. Explore sand dunes at Death Valley National Park

 Death Valley National Park is known to be a land of “extremes” – quite contrary to the name itself, Death Valley National Park thrives with a diversity of life all throughout the year: wildflowers in the spring, snow-capped peaks in the winter, and other phases of life throughout the year.
+There are so many amazing things you can do in Death Valley.

 With that said, the one attraction that is consistent and beautiful all year long is the Mesquite Flat Sand Dunes!
 This is the most unique Southern California attraction for visitors, given the fact that there isn’t anything quite like it in all of the Golden State.
 I recommend going during wintertime to avoid extreme heat and prepare to take lots of scenic photos!